 Cucumbers are high in soluble fiber that binds with the fatty acids and helps remove them, which reduces the total fat intake from your digestive tract.
 Their alkaline properties balance your body’s pH level and neutralize the effects of an acidic diet.

 Ginger is famous for its powerful digestive properties and helps glucose regulation.
 It also curbs cortisol levels and helps burn fat.3

-Lemons detoxify and alkalinize your body, reduce your chances of hypertension and strokes, and improve your cardiovascular health.4 More importantly, they can significantly reduce weight gain from a high-fat diet.5
+Lemons detoxify and alkalinize your body, reduce your chances of hypertension and strokes, and improve your

 - 5-10 slices of cucumber with skin

 - 1 tablespoon of freshly grated ginger